allpix-squared/allpix-squared/src/modules/ElectricFieldReader/README.md

   with the framework.
 Fields of different sizes can be used and mapped onto the pixel matrix using the `field_scale` parameter.
 By default, the module reads the size of the field from the file.
 If the field size and pixel pitch do not match, a warning is printed.
 The units in which the field itself is interpreted can be configured via the `file_units` parameter, by default the field values are interpreted as representing `V/cm`.
+This is also the unit used in the output files from the `mesh converter` tool.

 - The **custom** field model allows to specify arbitrary analytic field functions for a single or all three vector components of the electric field.
 For this, the `field_functions` parameter configured with either one formula which is then used for